 3) Click the Details tab, then select Hardware Ids from the drop-down menu of Property.

 4) The Hardware Id Value should be like follows.
 The VEN code means vendor and the DEV code means device.
-(In below screenshot, the VEN code is 15AD and the device is 0740.)
+(In the example below, the VEN code is 15AD and the device is 0740.)

-After that, you can go to the PC manufacturer’s website or the device manufacturer’s website to download the driver.
+6) After you figure out what the device is, you can go to the PC manufacturer’s website or the device manufacturer’s website to download the driver.
 It’s recommended to go to the PC manufacturer’s website first, as they may customize the driver.

 Driver Easy will automatically recognize your system and find the correct drivers for it.
 You don’t need to know exactly what system your computer is running, you don’t need to risk downloading and installing the wrong driver, and you don’t need to worry about making a mistake when installing.

 You can update your drivers automatically with either the FREE or the Pro version of Driver Easy.
 But with the Pro version it takes just 2 clicks (and you get full support and a 30-day money back guarantee):

 2) Run Driver Easy and click Scan Now button.
 Driver Easy will then scan your computer and detect any problem drivers.

 3) Click the Update button next to all flagged devices to automatically download the correct version of their driver, then you can manually install it (you can do this with the FREE version).